ychalier/fftools/README.md

 Resize | Resize a video or an image
 Respeed | Change the speed or the duration of a video Shots | Extract all shots from a movie
+Split | Split a video into parts with a duration limit